heenasingh1995/English-to-Hindi-Machine-Translation-Baseline/README.md

 In this experiment, a bi-directional LSTM is used as an Encoder which outputs a 512- dimensional hidden state with a dropout rate 0.3 and an LSTM Decoder which outputs a hidden state of 256-dimensions with a dropout rate 0.3.
 Each word is embedded in 256 dimensions.
-Each model’s validation accuracy was checked for every 1000 epochs.
 A batch size of 256 and adagrad optimizer with a learning rate of 0.001 are used.
 The model was trained with early-stopping of 50 epochs.
 Best BLEU score of 37.3 was observed at epoch 117.

 Model’s training loss, validation loss and validation BLEU score is shown by graph in figure below.